timi2506/Permissions/README.md

 A Simple Permission Manager - built with SwiftUI in Mind

+## Documentation

+The Documentation is hosted on SwiftPackageIndex at https://swiftpackageindex.com/timi2506/Permissions/documentation

 ## Features

 - Request and check authorization for the following permissions: